El Chapo, the Notorious Drug Kingpin, Has Been Sentenced to Life in Prison

 Joaquin “El Chapo” Guzman, the notorious drug lord who twice escaped from Mexican prisons, will spend the rest of his life behind bars in the United States.

-Guzman, 62, was sentenced Wednesday to life in prison without the possibility of parole—the mandatory sentence after he was found guilty in February of all charges stemming from his role in trafficking billions of dollars worth of drugs into the U.S. as a top boss within the Sinaloa cartel.
+Guzman, 62, was sentenced Wednesday to life in prison plus 30 years without the possibility of parole—the mandatory sentence after he was found guilty in February of all charges stemming from his role in trafficking billions of dollars worth of drugs into the U.S. as a top boss within the Sinaloa cartel.

+Guzman was also ordered to pay $12.6 billion, forfeiting what the government said were ill-gotten gains.

-At the sentencing hearing, the drug lord spoke for 15 minutes and told judge Brian Cogan that he was not given a fair trial “when the whole world was watching,” according to the Associated Press.
+At the sentencing hearing, the drug lord told judge Brian Cogan that he was not given a fair trial “when the whole world was watching,” according to the Associated Press.

 “When I was extradited to the United States, I expected to have a fair trial, but what happened was exactly the opposite,” he said.